genericmethod/snap/README.md

 # SNAP!
-A simulation of a game of Snap between two players
+A simulation of a game of Snap between players

 ## Requirements
 - Java 8